 Doctors were frightened and even considered surgery to look for internal bleeding, although she had no other signs of distress.
 Fortunately, on repeated blood tests every few days, doctors found that her anemia was mysteriously improving on its own.
 This is exactly the sequence of events of a typical healing reaction, with spontaneous improvement in signs or symptoms without a need for medical intervention of any kind.
 However, it was the first time I ran across a worsening of anemia as part of a purification reaction.

 As an aside, her diabetes improved at the same time.
-Lead and other toxic metals easily accumulate in the pancreas and can be responsible for some cases of diabetes.
+Lead, cadmium, iron and other toxic metals easily accumulate in the pancreas and can be responsible for some cases of diabetes.